An Application of the Moving Frame Method to Integral Geometry in the Heisenberg Group: Introduction

-In Section \ref{invpasur}, we will obtain the other invariants on $F(U)$: $\alpha :=\frac{b}{c}$ (up to a sign, called the \textit{$p$-variation}), and the restricted adapted metric $g_{\Theta}|_\Sigma$ on the surface $\Sigma$.
-Actually $\alpha $ is the function such that the vector field $\alpha e_{2}+T$ is tangent to the surface, where $e_{2}=Je_{1}$ and $e_{1}$ is a unit vector field tangnet to the characteristic foliation.
-Let $e_\Sigma$ be the unit vector field tangent to the surface
+In Section~\ref{invpasur}, other invariants on the surface $\Sigma$ will also be obtained, including (up to a sign, called the \textit{$p$-variation}), and the restricted adapted metric $g_{\Theta}|_\Sigma$ on the surface $\Sigma$.
+Actually $\alpha$ is the function such that the vector f\/ield $\alpha e_{2}+T$ is tangent to the surface, where $e_{2}=Je_{1}$ and $e_{1}$ is a unit vector f\/ield tangent to the characteristic foliation.
+Let be a unit vector f\/ield tangent to the surface.
+Then we observe that these invariants $\alpha$, $l$, $e_\Sigma$ satisfy the integrability condition: